-Did you know that 2% of people under 65 and 9% of people over 65 struggle with atrial fibrillation?
-Did you know that many people with atrial fibrillation are unaware of the condition until it gets discovered during a physical examination?
+Did you know 2% of people under 65 and 9% of people over 65 struggle with atrial fibrillation?
+Did you know many people with atrial fibrillation are unaware of the condition until a physical examination discovers it?

-Atrial fibrillation, also called Afib, has many known and unknown causes.
-With heart rhythm disorder rates expecting to double by 2035, the demand for Electrophysiology (EP) device equipment is expected to increase substantially.
+Atrial fibrillation, also called Afib, has many causes.
+With heart rhythm disorder rates expecting to double by 2035, the demand for Electrophysiology (EP) device equipment is increasing.
 As a result, major medical device manufacturers and emerging, specialized electrophysiology device companies are developing safe and efficient ways to treat Afib.

 A typical electrophysiology procedure includes the following steps:

-- Electrodes will be placed on your chest and back to connect to an array of monitors.
+- Electrodes will be placed on the patient's chest and back to connect to an array of monitors.

 - Local anesthetic will be administered to areas where catheters will be inserted – either the neck or groin.

-- Several long, thin, flexible wire catheters are inserted into your veins and monitored on a screen as they are guided to your heart.
+- Several long, thin, flexible wire catheters are inserted into the patient's veins and monitored on a screen as they are guided to the heart.

 - A mapping catheter is used to determine where the arrythmia is taking place; the catheter tips apply extreme heat or cold to ablate these spots.

-- Once the procedure is completed, the catheters are removed; remain still four to six hours to let the catheter sites seal.
+- Once the procedure is completed, the catheters are removed; the patient remains still four to six hours to let the catheter sites seal.

-- For the next week, the patient limits their mobility and gets lots of bed rest and limit your mobility.
+- For the next week, the patient limits their mobility and gets lots of bed rest.

 With an aging population and a movement toward less invasive procedures, the global EP equipment market is expected to reach $8.27 billion by 2022, while growing at a CAGR of 13.4%.
 This rapid growth rate has already rocketed ablation catheters to the #1 treatment device for atrial fibrillation, ahead of ICDs, pacemakers, medications, and coronary bypass surgery.

 The future looks bright for EP technology.
-By 2024, EP Mapping and Navigation devices expected to reach $1.4B by 2024 and with EP Ablation to reach $3.3B.
+By 2024, EP Mapping and Navigation devices are expected to reach $1.4B and EP Ablation to reach $3.3B.

-Whether a medical device manufacturer is focusing on heart mapping systems, mapping catheters, ablation catheters or the full suite of electrophysiology devices, each one will need reliable power and data transmission capability.
+Whether a medical device manufacturer is focusing on mapping systems, mapping catheters, ablation catheters or the full suite of electrophysiology devices, each will need reliable power and data transmission capability.

-- A highly flexible solution for surgeon’s effortless manipulation
+- Flexibility to reduce fatigue: A highly flexible solution for a surgeon’s effortless manipulation

-- Mechanical strength to withstand the twists and turns of surgery
+- Cable strength: Mechanical strength to withstand the twists and turns of surgery

 - USP VI medical grade biocompatible material: A biocompatible surface finish for doctor and patient safety and comfort

 Northwire has been partnering with contract manufacturers and medical device companies for decades to design and manufacture interconnect solutions for healthcare end-applications.

-Custom cable design and manufacture for the Healthcare industry include:
+Custom cable design and manufacture for the Healthcare industry includes:

-- Solutions that are compatible with steam, H202, gamma, and ETO sterilization
+- Solutions compatible with steam, H202, gamma, and ETO sterilization

 - BioCompatible materials including a USP Class VI silicone alternative with superior cut, crush, and abrasion resistance